aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

   - AiiDA does not require the full UUID, but just the first part of it, as long as only one node starts with the string you provide.
 E.g., in the example above, you could also say ``verdi node show d11a4829-3e19``.
-Most probably, instead, ``verdi node show d1`` will return an error, since most probably you have more than one node starting with the string ``d1``.
+Most probably, instead, ``verdi node show d1`` will return an error, since you might have more than one node starting with the string ``d1``.

-  - By default, if what you pass is a valid integer, AiiDA will assume it is a PK;
+  - By default, if you pass a valid integer, AiiDA will assume it is a PK;
     if at least one of the characters is not a digit, then AiiDA will assume it is (the first part of) a UUID.

   - How to solve the issue, then, when the first part of the UUID is composed only by digits (e.g. in ``2495301c-dd00-42d6-92e4-1a8c171bbb4a``)?
-Indeed, using ``verdi node show 24953`` would look for a node with ``PK=24953``.
+As described above, using ``verdi node show 24953`` would look for a node with ``PK=24953``.
 As a solution, just add a dash, e.g. ``verdi node show 24953-`` so that AiiDA will consider this as the beginning of the UUID.

-  - Note that you can put the dash in any part of the string, and you don't need to respect the typical UUID pattern with 8-4-4-4-12 characters per section:
+    Note that you can put the dash in any part of the string, and you don't need to respect the typical UUID pattern with 8-4-4-4-12 characters per section:
     AiiDA will anyway first strip all dashes, and then put them back in the right place, so e.g. ``verdi node show 24-95-3`` will give you the same result as